Academic Affairs Policies

 B. USM means University System of Maryland.

-C. School means Graduate School.
+C. School means Graduate Studies.

 Fill out my online form.